charliecalvert/CloudNotes/Prog219/Setup.md

 - A Windows installer

 If you are admin on your machine, use the installer, otherwise use the zip file.
-Since everyone

-Download the zip file from here:
+Download the zip  file or installer from here:

 - [Putty][puttydn]